cloudavail/snippets/aws/amazonmq/README.md

   --region $region --profile default
 ```

-# Delete a Shared Queue Stack
+# Delete a Amazon MQ Stack

 `aws cloudformation delete-stack --stack-name amazonmq-$environment`

+# Other Notes
+- After creating/updating the stack, you need to enable "event expiration" within the UI or try and create the "Log Group" in CloudFormation and specify and "Event Expiration"